trifectatechfoundation/trifectatech-website/content/blog/announcement.md

 - [Privilege boundary](/initiatives/privilege-boundary/)
 - [Data compression](/initiatives/data-compression/)

-We are strong supporters of the ecosystem our projects heavily rely on, the Rust programming language.
+We are strong supporters of the ecosystem that our projects heavily rely on, the Rust programming language.
 More on our technology: [trifectatech.org/tech](https://trifectatech.org/tech/).

 ### About